cchang373/molecule_rxn/README.md

 # molecule_rxn
 Molecule_rxn is a python package used for generating possible intermediates from molecules in a recursive and brute-force way.
 SMILES notation can be generated from ASE trajectory file and graph representation.
-EC_fp enables cutomized variants for atoms in Morgan Fingerprinting.
+EC_fp enables cutomized invariants for atoms in Morgan Fingerprinting.

 ## Installation
 - Create conda environment and install `RDkit`: `conda create -n molecule_rxn -c rdkit/label/beta rdkit python=3.6`